wedusk101/NumericalAnalysis/MODULES.md

 calcFiniteDifference - This method is used to calculate the finite difference table for the interpolation modules.
 Since the finite difference is basically the discrete analog of the derivative, this method could also be used for the calcDerivative method.

+Class Polynomial - This class is used for the creation of a polynomial object.
+It also contains a methos polyEval() used for calculating the value of a polynomial for a particular value of x.

 Testing Modules
 ---------------